Winsted's library bigger and better than ever

 The signature fundraiser for the Winsted Library is the annual silent auction during Winsted’s Winter Festival.

 The Winsted Library Commission is very active, striving to make the library a vital resource within the community.

-Current members are Julie Guggemos, Lisa Ebert, Kim Hausladen, Rachel Getz, and Julie Hemmesch.
+Current members are Julie Guggemos, Lisa Ebert, Kim Hausladen, Rachel Getz, Julie Hemmesch, Amanda Alguire, and Pam Johnson.

-The board sponsors several activities during the year, which includes an annual book sale during the Winsted Summer Festival, and a silent auction during the Winsted Winter Festival, which benefits area elementary schools’ accelerated reading programs.
+The commission sponsors several library activities during the year, which include the annual book sale, Winsted Summer Festival events (kickball tournament, children’s parade, and children’s program), and a silent auction during the Winsted Winter Festival.

 Location: 180 Main Avenue West